microdotblog/help.micro.blog/_posts/2017-05-02-whats-next.markdown

 We've recently finished these changes:

+* Improved reliability of photo uploads.
+* Added timeline option (under Account on the web) to hide replies from people you aren't following.
 * Added Medium.com support for cross-posting.
 * Improved speed of hosted sites showing up in the Micro.blog timeline.
 * Added toggle for posting non-square photos in iOS app.